tranvansang/zoned-date/README.md

 `ZonedDate` is not a sub-class of Date, we try to implement all available methods in Date object's prototype, with some additional methods for convenient.

 `ZonedDate` requires associated Intl support for your specified Timezone name.
 You need to provide the polyfill and check the available of the timezone.
-If the timezone is not supported, the contrustor will throw an Error..
+If the timezone is not supported, the `ZonedDate` constructor will throw an Error.

-If you know the offset, we highly recommend `OffsetDate`, which does not requires any polyfill or external library. `OffsetDate` is just math and the base Date class's methods.
+If you know the offset, we highly recommend `OffsetDate`, which does not require any polyfill or external library.
+`OffsetDate` is just math and the base Date class's methods.

-`ZonedDate` explicitly supports Daylight Time Saving (DST), and all Disambiguation option defined in Temporal Proposal.
+`ZonedDate` explicitly supports Daylight Time Saving (DST), and all Disambiguation option defined in [Temporal Proposal](https://tc39.es/proposal-temporal/docs/ambiguity.html#resolving-time-ambiguity-in-temporal).

 ### Polyfill and related methods